 In my next life, I hope to be reborn with slim hands and long, elegant fingers instead of pudgy, midget hands.
 My friends call me “Baby Hands”.
 Truly!
 I do everything I can to avoid “hand shots”, but sometimes it just has to be done.

 Enough about my Baby Hands, let’s put the focus back on the food.
-If I wrote this post like my other posts, it would go on for pages as I ranted on and on about why I think these bread bowls are so nifty.
+If I wrote this post like my other posts, it would go on for pages as I ranted on and on about why I think these No Washing Up Ham, Egg & Cheese Bread Bowls are so nifty.
 So I’m going to do both of us a favour and simply list out the pros and cons!

 1. NO WASHING UP – no pots, no pans, no baking tray, no cutting board, no bowls.
 These are baked wrapped in foil which you need to do otherwise the bread roll burns before the egg cooks.
 The only kitchen equipment you’ll use is a knife to cut the top off the rolls.
 If you’re as lazy as me, you’ll just run a dishcloth along the blade and put it right back in the knife rack!

 2. FAST TO MAKE – it will take you all of 4 minutes to assemble 4 to pop into the oven.
 Possibly 3 minutes.
 And if you like your yolks really runny like I do, these will be out of the oven in 10 minutes.

 3. EAT WITH YOUR HANDS – just like a burger!